awslabs/aws-glue-schema-registry/README.md

 You could use a Java POJO and pass the object as a record.
 We use [mbknor-jackson-jsonschema](https://github.com/mbknor/mbknor-jackson-jsonSchema) to generate a JSON Schema for the POJO passed.
 This library can also inject additional information in the JSON Schema.

- **GSR Library uses the "className" to fully classified class name to deserialize back to an Object of the POJO**
+ **GSR Library uses the "className" fully qualified class name to deserialize back to an Object of the POJO.
+ As of 1.1.28 this is opt-in — see [Deserializing JSON into a Java POJO (className resolution)](#deserializing-json-into-a-java-pojo-classname-resolution).
+ Without it, the deserializer returns a `JsonDataWithSchema` even when the schema carries a `className`.**

 Example class :